OpenGATE/GateContrib/imaging/ARF/readme.md

 A template macro file is provided in gate_v4.0.0/examples/example_ARF/generateARFdata.mac which summarizes the commands listed before.
 Computation of the ARF tables from ARF data (previous step)

-Now that the data have been stored to ROOT files, we may compute the tables and store them to a binary file :
+Now that the data have been stored to ROOT files, we may compute the tables and store them to a binary file:

-COMPUTE THE ARF TABLES FROM ARF DATA
+#COMPUTE THE ARF TABLES FROM ARF DATA#

 `/gate/systems/SPECThead/arf/setARFStage computeTables`

-DIGITIZER PART OF THE ARF SENSISTIVE DETECTOR
+#DIGITIZER PART OF THE ARF SENSISTIVE DETECTOR#

 `/gate/systems/SPECThead/ARFTables/setEnergyDepositionThreshHold       328. keV`<br/>
 `/gate/systems/SPECThead/ARFTables/setEnergyDepositionUpHold           400. keV`<br/>